gmoorevt/socialstyles/DEPLOYMENT_GUIDE.md

 # Social Styles Assessment Deployment Guide

-This guide provides detailed instructions for deploying the Social Styles Assessment application to a DigitalOcean server using our improved deployment script.
+This guide provides detailed instructions for deploying the Social Styles Assessment application to a DigitalOcean server using our `improved_deploy.sh` script.

 ## Prerequisites